trapexit/mergerfs/mkdocs/docs/usage_patterns.md

 Some storage technologies support what is called "tiered" caching.
 The placing of smaller, faster storage as a transparent cache to larger, slower storage.
-NVMe, SSD, Optane in front of traditional HDDs for instance.
+NVMe, SSD, or Optane in front of traditional HDDs for instance.

-mergerfs does not natively support any sort of tiered caching.
-Most users have no use for such a feature and its inclusion would complicate the code as it exists today.
-However, there are a few situations where a cache filesystem could help with a typical mergerfs setup.
+mergerfs does not natively support any sort of tiered caching currently.
+The truth is for many users a cache would have little or no advantage over reading and writing directly.
+They would be bottlenecked by their network, internet connection, or limited size of the cache.
+However, there are a few situations where a tiered cache setup could help.

 1. Fast network, slow filesystems, many readers: You've a 10+Gbps network with many readers and your regular filesystems can't keep